OceanIsEndless/scratch2svg/README.md

 ## Roadmap

-Some of these things are probably unnecessary and might not even happen if I find something better to do with my life, but I guess it's good to stay committed. :|
+Some of these things are probably unnecessary and might not even happen if I find something better to do with my life, but I guess it's good to stay committed. :]

 - [X] Vector costume support
-  - [X] ~~Fix positioning bug ([#1](https://github.com/OceanIsEndless/scratch2svg/issues/1))~~
-- [ ] Bitmap costume support
+- [X] Bitmap costume support
-- [ ] Various configuration options
+- [ ] Implement various options to meet different needs
-  - [ ] Allow exporting without fonts embedded (for use in Scratch)
+  - [ ] Don't embed fonts (for use in Scratch since it already has the fonts)
-  - [ ] Allow exporting with or without the default white background
+  - [ ] Transparent background and custom background color
-  - [ ] Allow overriding the stage width and height
+  - [ ] Stage width and height
-    - [ ] Automatically detect custom stage bounds from \_twconfig\_ comment
+    - [ ] Detect stage size from \_twconfig\_ comment
+  - [ ] Convert known bitmap costumes to vector
+    - E.g. assets from the Scratch costume library that were converted to bitmap or are outdated and have a vector version available
+    - Possibly disabled by default due to it being inaccurate to the original
+  - [ ] Allow embedding metadata into the SVG
+    - [ ] Accessibility info (e.g. title, description)
+    - [ ] scratch2svg data (e.g. project source, tool config, notes on conversion)
+    - [ ] Project  stuff (e.g. target/costume names, creator username, notes)
+    - [ ] Full project files ("lossless" scratch2svg conversion)
+    - [ ] Custom metadata
+      - Whatever the user wants to throw in there I guess?
   - [ ] Provide more configuration options as needed
+- [ ] Refine final image
+  - [ ] Optimize storage space
+    - [ ] Shrink fonts
+      - [ ] Choose fonts to use in place of Scratch ones (URL, web safe fonts)
+      - [ ] Subset fonts (only include letters that are used by the project)
+  - [ ] Make sure it follows SVG semantics
+    - [ ] Accessibility things
 - [ ] Support loading projects from as many sources as possible ("for fun")
   - [ ] Local files
     - [X] `.sb3` (Scratch 3 project .zip)